MattB859/foot-connect/README.md

 -   ## Acknowledgements

-    - Tutor support at Code Institute for their support.
+    - Tutor support at Code Institute
+    - A big thank you to the team for their support.

     - John Traas
     - Ed Bradley